Megatopien/PLANNER_APP/README.md

 Run the following commands when you first open this code and navigate to this folder:
 + cd api
 + pip install -r requirements.txt
-+ docker compose up --build
++ docker compose up --buildd

 Run this code every time you want to access the API: